bparanj/crystal/security/linux/shell.md

 ### References:

-- **"Operating System Concepts" by Silberschatz, Galvin, and Gagne**: Provides an in-depth explanation of operating systems, including shells.
+- **"Operating System Concepts" by Silberschatz, Galvin, and Gagne**: Provides an in-depth explanation of operating systems,  shells.
-- **"The Linux Programming Interface" by Michael Kerrisk**: Discusses various aspects of Linux, including shell programming and usage.
+- **"The Linux Programming Interface" by Michael Kerrisk**: Discusses various aspects of Linux,  shell programming and usage.
 - **"Unix Shell Programming" by Stephen G. Kochan and Patrick Wood**: Offers insights into the functionality and programming aspects of Unix shells.

 ### Sources: